How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 • Choosing by color instead of fit: Protection always comes first.

-• Using bag gloves to spar: Dangerous for partners.
+• Using bag gloves to spar: Dangerous for your partner.

-• Buying gloves that are too light: Leads to sore knuckles & poor mechanics.
+• Buying gloves that are too light: Leads to sore knuckles.

 • No wrist support: Loose cuffs = sprain risk.

-• Skipping wraps: Wraps + gloves = full protection system.
+• Skipping wraps: Wraps + gloves = the full protection system.

-• Wipe inside and outside after every session
+• Clean: Wipe inside and out after every session.

-• Air dry completely (never leave in your gym bag)
+• Dry: Air dry completely.
+Never leave them in your gym bag overnight!

 Two minutes of care = months of extra glove life.

-Can one pair of gloves work for everything as a beginner?
+Can one pair of gloves work for everything?

 Do I really need hand wraps?